Sans Pareil: Replica

 A replica locomotive, built in 1980, is now preserved by the National Railway Museum at its new Shildon Locomotion Museum annex, which is also home to what remains of the original locomotive.

+Models

+In the late 1970s, the company L-S LOC AG in Basel (Switzerland) built several live steam models, also the Sans Pareil in several batches of 500 pieces.
+The Stephenson’s Rocket followed, the Crampton locomotive was the last model produced in the early 1980s.
+In order to have a consistent appearance, all visible surfaces of all models were gold plated.

 Other locomotives

-London, Midland & Scottish Railway Royal Scot Class 4-6-0 locomotive 6126 was originally named Sans Pareil.
+LMS Royal Scot Class 4-6-0 locomotive 6126 was originally named Sans Pareil.
 This loco was built by the North British Locomotive Company at Glasgow in September 1927 and withdrawn in October 1963 as 46126 Royal Army Service Corps.
 An AL6 electric locomotive built at Doncaster Works in 1965, number E3106 (later numbered 86214) carried the name 'Sans Pareil' between 1981 and 2005.
 86214 was scrapped in 2006.